PWcislo26/playwright-ts-framework/README.md

 ## Introduction

 This repository contains an automation testing suite using [Playwright](https://playwright.dev/) with TypeScript.
+This is my first time ever using Playwright framework and Typescript programming language.

 ## Project Structure